If you are the target of repeated contact and attention that you don’t want, you may be a target of stalking.

 - harassing you or making threats on social media sites

-- posting embarrassing, fake or intimate videos, photos or comments about you
+- posting (or threatening to post) embarrassing, fake or intimate videos, photos or comments about you

 - gathering information